raainio/raain-ui/README.md

 ## 🚀 Usage

-raain-ui provides a set of components that can be easily integrated into your application.
-Here's a simple example of how to use the MapElement component:
+`raain-ui` provides a set of components that can be integrated into your application.
+Here's an example of how to use the MapElement component:

 ```javascript